 You can take an active role in the timely detection of breast abnormalities by getting an annual clinical breast examination by your primary care provider and by performing breast self-examinations every month.
 In addition, the American Cancer Society recommends annual screening mammograms for women beginning at age 40, or sooner if you have a family history of the disease.

-The latest in mammography technology — high-resolution digital mammography — is offered at both campuses of AtlantiCare Regional Medical Center in Atlantic City and Pomona, as well as on the RNS Mobile Digital Mammography Van.
+The latest in mammography technology — high-resolution digital mammography — is offered at both campuses of AtlantiCare Regional Medical Center in Atlantic City and Pomona.

 Digital mammography systems offer several advantages over older mammography systems that record breast images on X-ray film.
 For example, digital breast images can be enhanced or zoomed-in for a more detailed view.
 Our digital mammography system also has a special computer program that scans breast images and highlights potential abnormalities for the radiologist who is reviewing the study.
 This technology is known as computer-aided detection (CAD).